-The law requires that you be afforded the opportunity to maintain continuation coverage for 36 months, unless you lost group health coverage because of a termination of employment or reduction in hours.
-In that case, the required continuation coverage period is 18 months.
-Additional qualifying events (such as a death, divorce, legal separation, or Medicare entitlement) may occur while the continuation coverage is in effect.
+The law requires that you be afforded the opportunity to maintain continuation coverage for a minimum of 18 months if you lost group health coverage because of a termination of employment or reduction in hours.
+When the qualifying event is the death of the employee, the employee's becoming entitled to Medicare benefits (under Part A, Part B or both), your divorce or legal separation, or a dependent's child's losing eligibility as a dependent child, COBRA continuation coverage is available for up to 36 months.

+Additional qualifying events (such as your death, divorce, legal separation, or Medicare entitlement or your child's loss of dependent status) may occur while the continuation coverage is in effect.

-These events can result in an extension of an 18-month continuation period to 36 months, but in no event will coverage last beyond 36 months from the date of the event that originally made a qualified dependent eligible to elect coverage.
-You should notify Citigroup if a second qualifying event occurs during your continuation coverage period.
+If you lost coverage because of a termination of employment or a reduction in hours, these events can (but do not always) result in an extension of an 18-month continuation period to 36 months for your spouse and dependent children, but in no event will coverage last beyond 36 months from the date of the event that originally made a qualified dependent eligible to elect coverage.
+You must notify Citigroup if a second qualifying event occurs during your continuation coverage period.